 We also engage an experienced third party to train our UK and Chinese buying and quality teams on UK and EU compliance matters.

 We recognise that our commitment to a zero-tolerance approach to modern slavery is a continual journey which requires us to review and where necessary, modify our processes, on a regular basis.
 As such, we have reviewed the effectiveness of the steps we have taken throughout the previous financial year to ensure that there is no slavery or human trafficking taking place in any part of our business or supply chains.
 Following this review, we intend to take the following further steps to ensure that we continue to combat slavery and human trafficking:

-- We are committed to continually improving our approach to training, and as such, we will review our current training process in order to ensure that it remains comprehensive and effective.
+- Training.
+We are committed to improving our approach to training, and as such, we will continue to review our current training process in order to ensure that it remains comprehensive and effective.

-This statement has been approved by the Board of Directors of each of MADE and MADE’s parent company, Made.com Limited.
-On 13th November 2018
+This statement was approved by the Board of Directors of each of MADE and MADE’s parent company, Made.com Limited, on 2 July 2020.